FarazSiddi/weather-location-webapp/README.md

 Weather Location WebApp

 This is an application that I had made to showcase my abilities in utilizing API services and a basic login system.
-This web application uses Bootstrap, Express.js, node.js, and MongoDB.
+This web application uses BootStrap, Express.js, node.js, and MongoDB.

 INSTRUCTIONS: